TrisPatt/Riff-Raff-Band/README.md

 ## Frameworks, libraries and programs used

-- Gitpod - To write the code
+- Codeanywhere - To write the code
 - Git - Version control
 - Github - Deployment and storage of files online
 - Google Fonts - To select and import fonts online
 - Am I responsive - To show a screenshot of the responsive design across multiple devices
-- Font Awesome - Providing relevant icons
+- Font Awesome - Provides relevant icons
 - Favicon - provides icons for the title bar

 ## Testing